【Deployment Guide】Migrating Github Pages to Jekyll 4.x and Above - Applicable May 2024

 After upgrading, I was quite excited

-running bundle exec jekyll serve
+running bundle exec jekyll serve locally for testing

 everything seemed to be working fine